buttermilk-crypto/tweetPepper/README.md

 So, they can have the big ideas, I'm happy with that.
 I am working on a small idea, which is that a crypto library is not much use without a PKI to support it.

-tweetPepper provides some support for things like key formats, protecting keys, and also has some ideas about how to distribute keys via contemporary techniques like social media.
+## Motivating the idea

-Here's what some boxing and signing keys look like serialized to JSON (would replace key stores, PKCS#12 and PKCS#8):
+Here's what some boxing and signing keys look like serialized to JSON (think key stores, PKCS#12 and PKCS#8):

 	{
 	  "Version": "Buttermilk Tweet Pepper Keys 1.0",